 Eric P. Magnuson co-chairs Nutter’s Business Litigation practice group.
 Blending practicality with tenacity and strategic thinking, Eric helps clients solve legal challenges so that his clients can focus on what they do ...

-Melanie V. Woodward is an associate in Nutter’s Litigation Department and a member of the firm’s Business Litigation, Environmental Litigation, and Product Liability practice groups.
-Clients frequently engage Melanie for ...
+Melanie V. Woodward is an associate in Nutter’s Litigation Department and a member of the firm’s Product Liability and Business Litigation practice groups practice groups.
+Clients frequently engage Melanie for legal advice ...

 - Senior Editor, Co-Chair, Business Litigation Practice Group